allegro/turnilo/docs/extending-turnilo.md

 ## Request decorator

-In the cluster config add a key `druidRequestDecorator` with property `path` that point to a relative js file.
+In the cluster config add a key `druidRequestDecorator` with property `path` that points to a relative js file.

 ```yaml
 druidRequestDecorator: